-Jones was a four-star prospect out of high school, while Griffin ranked as a three-star recruit.
-Both guys averaged less than 10 minutes a game last season but this summer, they’ve taken full advantage of their offseason training.
+Jones was a four-star prospect out of high school while Griffin ranked as a three-star recruit.
+Both guys averaged less than 10 minutes a game last season.
+This summer, they’ve taken full advantage of their offseason training.

 Griffin saw some success early in the season, with a game-high 11 points against Iowa State in Maui.
 Jones sat the bench for eight weeks after a suspension for violating team rules, but his breakout performance came against Maryland when he scored 18 points, leading the Illini to their first road win.
 With their sophomore season just around the corner, they feel more prepared for what’s in store.

-“I needed that experience to get a little touch in there, get my feet wet,” Griffin added.
-“Now I know what to expect coming into this year and I feel like everything’s going to be a little different.”
+“I needed that experience to get a little touch in there, get my feet wet,” Griffin said.
+“Now I know what to expect coming into this year, and I feel like everything’s going to be a little different.”

-As the team prepares for its foreign trip to Italy, both guys say they’re ready to prove they can be high impact players for a team trying to bounce back from a 12-21 season.
+As the team prepares for its foreign trip to Italy, both Tevian and Alan say they’re ready to prove they can be high impact players, as the Illini look improve upon last season’s 12-21 record.